VladyslavaSh/ica0002/backup_sla.md

-RPO (Recovery point objective):
+## RPO (Recovery point objective)

 RPO is the acceptable amount of data that can be lost in the event of a failure.

-- Database servers:
+- MySQL:
 - InfluxDB:

-- Ansible repository:
+## Versioning and retention

-Versioning and retention -- how many backup versions are stored and for how long
+Versioning and retention describe how many backup versions are stored and for how long.

+## Usability checks
-Usability checks -- how is backup usability verified
+Usability checks describe how is backup usability verified.

-Restoration criteria:
+## Restoration criteria
 The backup will be restored in cases such as server failure, data loss, need to return to the original server.

-RTO (Recovery time objective):
+## RTO (Recovery time objective):

 RTO is the time required to restore the system to an operational state after a failure.